We all know by now, that there is paranormal activity happening all around us. So of course, Mississippi is no exception!

-Some of the strange phenomenon that have been reported in the tavern, includes a phantom baby crying, strange reflections in the mirrors, and unoccupied beds being disturbed and feeling warm to the touch, as if someone had been sleeping in it.
+Some of the strange phenomena that has been reported in the tavern, includes a phantom baby crying, strange reflections in the mirrors, and unoccupied beds being disturbed and feeling warm to the touch as if someone had been sleeping in it.

 6. The Longfellow House, Pascagoula